 But despite evidence of hardship, things are slowly changing in Cuba as Cubans can now go into business for themselves, and more private ownership is allowed.
-And since the recent change in the US policy is giving me hope for a new day in Cuba, I have decided to post primarily images of what was my favorite time of the day while we were there: early morning.
+And since the recent change in the US policy is giving me hope for a new day in Cuba, I have decided to post primarily images of my favorite time of the day while we were there: early morning.
 Every day we got up at dawn and ventured out to experience the beautiful morning light and the awakening of whichever place we were in.
-Every town has the same early risers: the street cleaners, the bread sellers (who come to your home to deliver), and the little “café” consisting of someone on a balcony or on the street with a hot thermos selling small cups of their delicious brew.
-Then, suddenly streets get busy, with people going to work, going to the market, or the “ration” shop, and with a throve of children impeccably dressed in their uniforms heading to school.
+Every town has the same early risers: the street cleaners, the bread sellers (who come to your home to deliver), and the little “café” consisting of someone on a balcony or the street with a hot thermos selling small cups of their delicious brew.
+Then, suddenly streets get busy, with people going to work, the market, or the “ration” shop, and with a throve of children impeccably dressed in their uniforms heading to school.

 Happy New Day Cuba and Happy New Year to all.

 PS: This time of the year is an anniversary for me.
 It has been about two years since I began sharing thoughts and images from my travels on this platform.
 That seems like a good occasion to thank everyone for reading, commenting and sharing—my heartfelt thanks to all of you.